brave-chat/brave-chat-server/README.md

 ## Installation with Make

 The best way to configure, install main dependencies, and run the project is by using `make`.
-So, make sure you have `make` installed and configured on your machine.
-If it is not the case, head over to [this thread](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) on stackoverflow to install it on windows, or [this thread](https://stackoverflow.com/questions/11494522/installing-make-on-mac) to install it on Mac OS.
+So, ensure you have `make` installed and configured on your machine.
+If it is not the case, head over to [this thread](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) on StackOverflow to install it on windows, or [this thread](https://stackoverflow.com/questions/11494522/installing-make-on-mac) to install it on Mac OS.

 Having `make` installed and configured on your machine, you can now run `make` under the root directory of this project to explore different available commands to run: